oceanprotocol-archive/dev-ocean/doc/development/style-guides.md

 ## TypeScript

+### TSLint

-TypeScript code is linted with [tslint](https://palantir.github.io/tslint/) and its recommended rules.
+TypeScript code is linted with [TSLint](https://palantir.github.io/tslint/) and its recommended rules.
 A sample `tslint.json` file would be:

 ```json
 {